GTK-teaching/plasmabio.github.io/index.md

 - Greg Tucker-Kellogg, is the director of the Computer Biology Program at the Faculty of Science in [National University of Singapore (NUS)](https://www.nus.edu.sg/).

+## Governance

+In addition to the leading organization of Plasma, a boarding committee meets twice a year.
+This board includes a representative of the graduate school on Genetics and Epigenetics [G.E.N.E.](https://eur-gene.u-paris.fr/), an associate professor at [Université Sorbonne Paris Nord](https://en.univ-paris13.fr/), two students at the master and doctoral levels, a representative of the Région Île-de-France, the co-head of the National Network of Computational Resources at the [French Institute of Bioinformatics](https://en.univ-paris13.fr/) and the CEO of our partner [QuantStack](https://quantstack.net/).

 ## Sponsors

 Sponsors to the Plasma initiative include:

-For Plasma 1.0 (2019-2022):
+- For Plasma 1.0 (2019-2022):

   - [Région Île-de-France](https://twitter.com/iledefrance), via the “Trophées franciliens de l’innovation numérique dans le supérieur” ([EdTech 2018](https://www.iledefrance.fr/trophees-franciliens-de-linnovation-numerique-dans-le-superieur-les-laureats-2018)) grant program,
   - [Université de Paris](https://u-paris.fr/en/), via the [Initiative of Excellence (IdEx) Label](https://u-paris.fr/en/the-initiative-of-excellence-idex-label/) and its "innovating teaching" grant program,
   - [EUR G.E.N.E.](https://eur-gene.u-paris.fr/), the graduate school on Genetics and Epigenetics,
   - the university training "Création, analyse et valorisation de données biologiques omiques" ([DU Omiques](https://omics-school.net/)).

-For Plasma 2.0 (2022-):
+- For Plasma 2.0 (2022-):

   - [Université Paris Cité](https://u-paris.fr/en/), via via the Paris-NUS call for Innovative Projects in Higher Education (2022-2023) - ANR-18-IDEX-0001
   - [National University of Singapore (NUS)](https://www.nus.edu.sg/) via the Paris-NUS call for Innovative Projects in Higher Education (2022-2023)

 The overall budget of the project is 180 k€.